PixarAnimationStudios/ruby-jss/_old/jamf/README-JP-API.md

 While the general concepts will be the same (working with lists, fetching objects, updating them,), the start-from-scratch aspect of coding the Jamf module allows for some changes that I wish I could have made before, including the names of some classes, methods and attributes.

-- The active connection object is available in `Jamf.cnx` vs. the older `JSS.api`, and when passing a connection object as a named parameter, the name is `cnx:`.
+- The active connection object is available in `Jamf.cnx` vs. the older `Jamf.cnx`, and when passing a connection object as a named parameter, the name is `cnx:`.
 This more accurately reflects what the object is - a 'connection' not an 'api'

 - Creating a connection can take a URL as a first positional parameter, e.g. `Jamf.connect 'https://myjamf.mysch.edu/'`.
 See 'Connection Parameters' below